 Most of the villagers are fishermen or farmers.
 Earn mostly on daily basis.
-Monsoon in these villages are the toughest time of the year.
-The water level rises to 5-6 feet than usual, causing flood and the roads wash away every year, and every year they rebuild the road.
+Monsoon in these villages is the toughest time of the year.
+The water level rises to 5-6 feet than usual, causing floods and the roads wash away every year, and every year they rebuild the road.
 That is the reason, they don’t build concrete roads here, and that also spoke of the reason for the houses built so high from the ground level.
 Even during monsoon boat is the only mode of transport in such villages.

 Later to lighten up the mood, the tour continued to the Mangrove jungle.
 So we continued on the same boat which brought us to the village.
-After some 15 minutes, the boat took us to a floating embarkation point which kind of emerged on the middle of the river.
+After some 15 minutes, the boat took us to a floating embarkation point which kind of emerged in the middle of the river.

-Once you get the ticket from the counter, get on to the boat (if you are travelling alone like me, look for another partner, you will find plenty of solo travellers in the group or may be some odd number friends group!!), the boat slowly moves between the dense mangrove jungle, it’s fresh thick green and so quiet everywhere, hardly we could hear the birds chirping.
+Once you get the ticket from the counter, get on to the boat (if you are travelling alone like me, look for another partner, you will find plenty of solo travellers in the group or maybe some odd number friends group!!), the boat slowly moves between the dense mangrove jungle, it’s fresh thick green and so quiet everywhere, hardly we could hear the birds chirping.

-That 20 minutes ride was very interesting, self containing and having a companion at the boat is really soothing, trust me when I say this.
+That 20 minutes ride was very interesting, self-containing and having a companion at the boat is really soothing, trust me when I say this.
 Ok, there is another fun twist here..
 There are floating shops (which are actually the same size small dinghies, only in place of carrying guests they are selling food & drinks) available during this short journey among the mangrove.
-Ladies selling snacks on the boat and they will stop you to convince to buy something :)…
+Ladies selling snacks on the boat and they will stop you to convince you to buy something :)…

-There’s one or two more sunset points like this I saw far away, all these places sell food (do buy something as a part of it goes to the development of the local villages) and let the guests enjoy the magnificent sunset.
+There are one or two more sunset points like this I saw far away, all these places sell food (do buy something as a part of it goes to the development of the local villages) and let the guests enjoy the magnificent sunset.
 The sun shows its rainbow shades and what all shapes it takes.. it was really one of a kind I have had seen so far.